 Teen Programs & Resources

 Under The Teen Compass are two resources both designed for use in schools and non-profits, The Teen Compass and Teen Compass Wellness Circles.
-The materials provides a private place for teens to assess their wellness in eight, interconnected areas.
+The materials provide a private place for teens to assess their wellness in eight, interconnected areas.

 They help them learn about what they can do in each area to create more health and wellness in their lives, decide what changes they would like to make, answer reflective questions, and have a place to examine their own choices.
 When used in a group setting, opportunities become available for teens to discuss challenges in being well in each area, and to brainstorm ways to overcome those obstacles.
 Stresses are normalized and community is created.